SAP/STARS/frontend/README.md

 ### Further notes

-To get get help on the Angular CLI use `ng help`, or check the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get help on the Angular CLI use `ng help`, or check the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.